-In 2018, adult-use and medicinal use marijuana businesses began opening in cities that chose to grant local cannabis licenses, to include the City of Berkeley.
+In 2018, adult-use and medicinal use marijuana businesses began opening in cities that chose to grant local cannabis licenses, including the City of Berkeley.
 There is substantial evidence that cannabis use increases the risk of motor vehicle crashes, and driving while under the influence of cannabis has become a significant concern for law enforcement and public safety.

-In 2020, Berkeley Police made 100 misdemeanor DUI arrests (79 alcohol, 13 drugs only, 6 combination), 7 felony DUI arrests, and 2 minors with a blood alcohol concentration over .05%.
+In 2021, Berkeley Police made 96 misdemeanor DUI arrests (73 alcohol, 14 drugs only, 9 combination), 12 felony DUI arrests, and 1 minor with a blood alcohol concentration over .05%.

-Over the past six years (1/2015 - 1/2021), 168 injuries occurred in collisions where alcohol or drugs were a factor.
+Over the past seven years (1/2015 - 1/2022), 190 injuries occurred in collisions where alcohol or drugs were a factor.
 Continued, proactive enforcement through DUI saturation patrols funded through the CHP grant provide an effective aid to remove dangerously impaired drivers from the roadway, and will also assist us in educating the community to the dangers of drug and alcohol impaired driving.